siritami/test1/readme.md

 9. Choose your suite command this step:

-	Format all your SD Card as internal storage:
+	Format all capacity your SD Card as Internal storage:

     `sm partition disk:181,49 private`